 47. What is the IDNYC Online Portal?

-The IDNYC Online Portal allows you to submit your application online so that you do not have to complete any paperwork when you come to the Enrollment Center for your appointment.
-Using the Online Portal will make your application process quicker and easier.
+Using the Online Portal will make your application process quicker and easier (currently unavailable for new applications).
 With the Online Portal you can also check your application status after you have applied, schedule or manage your appointment and send inquiries to our Customer Service team.